mailein/restful-web-service/README.md

 # restful-web-server

+## What is it?
+- A service receives POST requests of type Warning or Info
+- The service sends a POST request to Slack for each Warning

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.